 More than 100 miles of paved and gravel roads head from the city into the wilderness that surrounds Kodiak.
 Some of the roads are rough jeep tracks, manageable only by four-wheel drive vehicles, but many can be driven to isolated stretches of beach, great fishing spots, outstanding coastal scenery and secluded campgrounds.

 The island’s best-known park is the Kodiak National Wildlife Refuge.
 The 2,812-square-mile refuge encompasses two-thirds of Kodiak Island and includes a diverse habitat that ranges from rugged mountains and alpine meadows to wetlands, spruce forest and grassland.
 The refuge has outstanding fishing but the most popular activity is bear viewing.
 The refuge is home to 3,500 bears with males that normally weigh in at more than 800 pounds but have been known to exceed 1,500 pounds and stand more than 10 feet tall.
-The refuge has no roads, so bear viewing is done as a day tour with an air charter operator or as an excursion from one of many remote wilderness lodges on the island.
+The refuge has no roads, so bear viewing is done as a day tour with an air charter operator.
+Or, plan a multi-day bear viewing excursion from one of remote wilderness lodges on the island, such as Alaska Native-owned Kodiak Brown Bear Center & Lodge.

 Kodiak is a renowned fishing destination that offers access to all five species of salmon along with halibut, rockfish, cod and trout.